-• Fund Financial Statements - Modified Accrual Basis
+Fund Financial Statements - Modified Accrual Basis

-Governmental fund level financial statements are using a current financial resources reported measurement focus and the modified accrual basis of accounting.
-A current financial resources measurement focus means that only current assets and current liabilities are generally included on the balance sheet.
-The operating statements of the funds present increases (revenues and other sources) and decreases (expenditures and other uses) in net current assets.
-Under the modified accrual basis of accounting, revenues are recorded when susceptible to accrual; i.e., when they are both means the measurable and available.
-"Measurable" amount of the transaction can be determined and "available" means collectible within the period or soon enough thereafter to pay liabilities of the current period.
+Governmental fund level financial statements are reported using a current financial resources measurement focus and the modified accrual basis of accounting.
+A current financial resources measurement focus means that only current assets and current liabilities are generally included on the fund balance sheet.
+The operating statements of the funds present increases (revenues and other financing sources) and decreases (expenditures and other uses) in net current assets.
+Under the modified accrual basis of accounting, revenues are recorded when susceptible to accrual; i.e., when they are both measurable and available.
+"Measurable" means amount of the transaction can be determined "available" means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the Council considers revenues to be "available" if they are collected within sixty days of the current fiscal year end.
-Expenditures are generally recorded under the modified accrual basis of accounting when the related liability is incurred, if measurable, except for the following: (1) unmatured principal and interest on long-term debt, if any, are recorded when due, and (2) claims, judgments, and compensated absences are recorded as expenditures when paid with expendable available financial resources.
-Depreciation and amortization are costs that are not recognized in the governmental funds.
+Expenditures are generally recorded under the modified accrual basis of accounting when the related liability is incurred, if measurable, except following: (1) unmatured principal and interest on long-term debt, if any, are recorded when and (2) claims, judgments, and compensated absences are recorded as expenditures when paid with financial expendable available Depreciation and amortization are costs that are not recognized in the governmental funds.